Growth Didn’t Break My Business — A Lack of Capacity Did

 Growth without capacity doesn’t feel like success — it feels like survival.

-But underneath it all, there was a quiet tension.
+On paper, things were working.
+Revenue was growing.
+Momentum was there.
+The demand was real.
+And yet, underneath it all, there was a quiet tension.
 Decisions felt heavier.
 Everything required more effort than it should have.
-What once felt energizing started to feel… dense.
+What once felt energizing started to feel dense.

-That’s the moment most studio owners misread.
+That’s the moment most studio owners — myself included — tend to misread.

 We assume the discomfort means we need to push harder.
 Optimize more.
 Add another offering.
 Say yes faster.
+We don’t pause to ask what’s actually underneath the feeling.

 The business has exceeded what it was built to hold.